 Southeastern bat (Myotis austroriparius) (N, N, S3): This species range includes much of the southeastern United States and the northern half of the Florida peninsula.
 The southeastern bat is primarily a cave bat, but it is also found in buildings and presumably trees.
 Caves are considered essential to the survival of the species.
 Southeastern bats appear to prefer to forage over open water.
-In dry areas, bats having access to longleaf pine (Pinus palustris) and live oak (Quercus virginianus) habitats feed around the live oaks.
-There is a low likelihood that southeastern bats occur on or forage on the Property unless there are caves on the property that provide suitable roost and nursery habitat.
+In dry areas, bats having access to longleaf pine and live oak (Quercus virginianus) habitats feed around the live oaks.
+There is a low likelihood that southeastern bats occur on or forage on the Property due to the absence of caves that provide suitable roost and nursery habitat.

 Round-tailed muskrat (Neofiber alleni) (N, N, S3): The habitat of the round-tailed muskrat is described as shallow emergent freshwater marshes of variable size and species composition.
-Dense stands of maidencane (Panicum hemitomon) and pickerelweed (Pontederia cordata) provide preferred habitat.
+Dense stands of maidencane and pickerelweed provide preferred habitat.
 This species will also use sugar cane, rice, and other agricultural crops grown in moist or submerged soils.
 The species is patchily distributed and occurs on Paynes Prairie.
 There is a high likelihood that round-tailed muskrats occur on the Property in areas where shallow freshwater marshes are found.

-3.15.7 Invertebrates
+3.17.7 Invertebrates